McGrapefruit/pink-quanta/content/Drafts/Leonard Susskind.md

 [In this part of his lecture](https://youtu.be/iJfw6lDlTuA?t=2218) Leonard Susskind explains this phenomenon beautifully.

-The above article contains a summary of his lecture, linked to related concepts.
+The below article contains a summary of his lecture, linked to related concepts.

 ![[Leonard Susskind-20240504012822727.png]]